 The Code provides a framework for ethical behaviour based on the Corporation's values and applicable laws and regulations.
 All directors, officers and employees of the Corporation are expected to comply with the Code in the performance of their responsibilities.
-Specifically, the Code provides guidelines for managing issues relating to conflicts of interest, the protection of the Corporation's assets and resources, the protection of confidential information, compliance with laws, rules and regulations, fair dealing with the Corporation's customers, suppliers and competitors, and also provides a mechanism to report any violation of the Code and illegal or unethical behaviour.
+Specifically, the Code provides guidelines for managing issues relating to conflicts of interest; the protection of the Corporation's assets and resources; the protection of confidential information; the accuracy of books and records; compliance with laws, rules and regulations, including anti-bribery, anti-corruption and anti-money laundering laws, rules and regulations; fair dealing with the Corporation's customers, suppliers and competitors; and provides a mechanism to report any violation of the Code and illegal or unethical behaviour.

-On February 9, 2022, for the second year in a row, Frontera was named by the Ethisphere Institute as one of the world's most ethical companies for 2022.
+On March 13, 2023, for the third year in a row, Frontera was named by the Ethisphere Institute as one of the world's most ethical companies for 2023.
 The Ethisphere Institute is an independent company that defines and measures corporate ethical standards, recognizes companies that excel, and promotes best practices in corporate ethics.
-Companies are scored using a rating system that collects and objectively scores self-reported data in five weighted categories: (i) Governance, (ii) Leadership and Reputation, (iii) Environmental and Societal Impact, (iv) Culture of Ethics and Ethics and (v) Compliance Program.
+Companies are scored using a rating system that collects and objectively scores self-reported data in five weighted categories: (i) Governance, (ii) Leadership and Reputation, (iii) Environmental and Societal Impact, (iv) Culture of Ethics, and (v) Ethics and Compliance Program.
 This recognition demonstrates Frontera's commitment operating in an ethically responsible manner.